IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 ## Overview

 MDMS device is a portable storage device able to present mountable NFS or CFS shares and is managed via a web brower interface.
-The device is shipped to a customer, loaded with data on premise, then returned to an IBM Data Center and loaded into Cloud Object Storage into the customer's account and a bucket.
+The device is shipped to a customer, loaded with data on premise, then returned to an {{site.data.keyword.BluSoftlayer_full}} Data Center and loaded into Cloud Object Storage into the customer's account and a bucket.

 ### Power

-The device ships with a C13-US power cord (https://en.wikipedia.org/wiki/IEC_60320).
+The device ships with a C13-US power cord [https://en.wikipedia.org/wiki/IEC_60320](https://en.wikipedia.org/wiki/IEC_60320){:new_window}.
 If the device is being used outside of the United States, a power adaptor may be required.

 The device accepts all standard power ranges.
 ![Power range](/images/PowerRating.png)